9p4/National-Cyber-Scholarship-Competition-Writeup/README.md

 ### WE02

 Opening the website, we are told that there is a secret page.
 A quick check to `robots.txt` gives us a path that isn't indexed: `/4ext6b6.html`.
 Navigating to this page gives us the flag of `Shhh_robot_you_said_too_much!`.

+### WM02

+Opening the website and reading through the JavaScript, it appears that we are authorized by the hash of the username and user id combined and reversed.
+So, we know what the hash function is, and by re-pasting most of the JavaScript into the console and hashing with the username of admin and user id of zero (just a hunch), we are able to log in and get the flag of `epoch_wizard`.